Kinni26/Zara-Clone/README.md

 # Zara-Clone
 A Zara Clone web application that replicates the core design and functionality of the official Zara website.
-Built using HTML, CSS, JavaScript (and React if used) to practice front-end development and improve UI/UX design skills.
+Built using HTML, CSS, JavaScript  to practice front-end development and improve UI/UX design skills.